IPO in Stock Market: What Is it? How Does It Work? Pros & Cons￼

-An Initial Public Offering (IPO) offers people the chance to become early investors in a company while allowing the company to raise a significant amount of capital.
+An Initial Public Offering (IPO) offers people the chance to become investors in a company while allowing the company to raise a significant amount of capital.
 IPO is a time-consuming process involving underwriters, investment banks, registrars, investors, and brokers.
 Every one of them plays a vital part throughout the process of an IPO.

 What Is an IPO?

 Initial Public Offering or IPO is the tool through which a private company gives out its shares to the masses for the first time.
 In return for giving ownership to its investors, the company raises capital and uses that amount to develop its business.

 After its shares are listed on the stock exchange, the company becomes publicly owned, and its shares can be freely traded among investors.
 An IPO is vital for a business’s growth as it is often the largest source of funds companies can access.

 There are two types of IPO.
 These are:

 In a fixed price issue, investors are well aware of the price of a share before the IPO process of the company begins.
 While subscribing to a company’s IPO, they need to pay the total fixed price for the applied shares.

 - Book Building IPO

 In book building process, price of the share is released during the process based on demand.
 Though the price is not fixed, a price band is released with the lower price being the ‘floor price’ and the higher price being the ‘cap price’.

 In the book-building method, investors are required to bid for shares within a specific time before a company decides the price.
 The bidding takes place within the price band that can have a maximum limit of 20%.
 It is important for the company to inform the investors of the total number of shares it intends to offer, even though the final price is set based on the bids.